antoniofractuous/automation-shell-scripting/README.md

  `vi onboard.sh`

  We change the path that is on the onboard.sh file from from "/root/onboard/id_rsa.pub" to "/home/ubuntu/Shell/id_rsa.pub".
-To do that we press "/" followed by "/root/onboard/id_rsa.pub" to take us into that line and we replace it with: /home/ubuntu/Shell/id_rsa.pub:
+To do that we press "/" then we type: "/root/onboard/id_rsa.pub" to take us into that line and we replace it with: /home/ubuntu/Shell/id_rsa.pub:

  ![path](./images/path-not-changed.png)